adamfisk/LittleProxy/README.md

 https://groups.google.com/forum/#!forum/littleproxy2

 (The original group at https://groups.google.com/forum/#!forum/littleproxy isn't accepting posts from new users.
 But it's still a great resource if you're searching for older answers.)

-To subscribe, send an E-Mail to mailto:LittleProxy+subscribe@googlegroups.com.
+To subscribe, send an E-Mail to mailto:LittleProxy2+subscribe@googlegroups.com.
-Simply answering, don't clicking the button, bypasses Googles registration process.
-You will become a member.

 Benchmarking instructions and results can be found [here](performance).